Artificial reef: Ex-USS Massachusetts

 In 1921 the US battleship Massachusetts was scuttled in shallow water off the coast of Pensacola, Florida and then used as a target for experimental artillery.
 In 1956 the ship was declared the property of the state of Florida by the Florida Supreme Court.
 Since 1993 the wreck has been a Florida Underwater Archaeological Preserve and is included in the National Register of Historic Places.
 She serves as an artificial reef and recreational dive site.

 Ex-USS Oriskany

 The world's largest artificial reef was created by sinking of the 44,000 ton aircraft carrier USS Oriskany off the coast of Pensacola, Florida, in 2006.

 Ex-USNS Hoyt S. Vandenberg

 The second-largest artificial reef is USNS Hoyt S. Vandenberg, a former World War II era troop transport that served as a spacecraft-tracking ship after the war.
-The Vandenberg was scuttled seven miles off Key West on May 27, 2009, in 140 ft of clear water.
+Hoyt S. Vandenberg was scuttled seven miles off Key West on May 27, 2009, in 140 ft of clear water.
 Supporters expected the ship to draw recreational divers away from natural reefs, allowing those reefs to recover from damage from overuse.